Chapter Five – Anderas

 “What makes you think we are human?”
 She deadpans turning towards me on the bench.

 My eyes meet hers.
 I look for signs of deception.
 There are none.

 Interpreting her body language is just as confounding as decoding her passive emotional and verbal style.
 And what of it?
 Scientists theorized that eventually humans would morph into some sort of quasi–cyborgs.
 Whatever.
 I’m game.
 I still feel like me.
 I laugh deciding what the hell and roll with it.
 Nothing I could do about it anyway.

 “I suppose it doesn’t really matter now, does it?”

 Ten commanders—all appear to be middle-aged women, genetically manufactured, normal but flawless women, all various ethnicities that I cannot quite pinpoint—lined and sitting around a decagonal conference table awaiting words.
 Names and titles are sent to my display as I look at each.

 These women are fascinating and extraordinary, and yes, beautiful.
-I’ve never really liked using exotic to describe beauty for women especially women of color because it comes with lots of baggage and rightly so; racial fetishism and sexualization used to dehumanize men and women of color.
+I’ve never really liked using exotic to describe beauty for women, especially women of color because it comes with lots of baggage and rightly so—racial fetishism and sexualization used to dehumanize black men and women and other people of color.
 It also implies an otherness that is distasteful and dehumanizing.
 So, no, definitely not exotic.

 You call animals exotic, not people.
-Calling animals exotic though seems tasteless in light of their eating habits.
+Calling animals exotic though seems tasteless in light of their eating habits, and still bit rude.